-Once in the trade the future contract will move dollar for dollar with the underlying instrument.
+Once in the trade, the futures contract will move dollar for dollar with the underlying instrument.
 So you basically win or lose money as if you were trading the actual coin.

 Let’s look at a basic example.
 Let’s assume that Bitcoin is trading at $4,000 and you think it will go up.
-With 10X leverage you will only need to put up $400 in order to enter your trade.
-Your trade will be to buy the future contract.
+With 10X leverage, you will only need to put up $400 in order to enter your trade.
+Your trade will be to buy the futures contract.

 If you are correct and the price of Bitcoin moves $100 in your favor to $4100 you will make $100 on your initial $400 investment.